Biochaga

 Appropriate dehydration method.

-Chaga extract manufacturing comprises seven basic stages:
+The production of chaga extract involves seven basic stages:

-2. Crushing of chaga to small chunks.
+2. Crushing of chaga into small pieces.

 3. Extraction in evaporation and vacuum units.

-4. Separation of half-liquid chaga mass.
+4. Separation of semi-liquid chaga mass.

 5. Dehydration.